 When should you call your doctor?

-Diarrhea may just be an inconvenience, or it could be a sign of something more serious.
+Diarrhea may just be an uncomfortable problem, or a sign of something more serious.
 Diarrhea can also lead to other problems, such as severe dehydration.

-Some signs and symptoms are more serious than others.
-Call your doctor right away if you have any of the following:
+Call your doctor right away if you have any of the following signs or symptoms:

 - Six or more loose bowel movements a day for more than two days

 - Blood in your stool or rectal area